October 28, 2025

 • If requested, states must send overseas voters their ballot by email.

-• States must accept a backup ballot (info here) (or Federal Write-in Absentee Ballot, the FWAB) if a ballot sent by the state is lost or a voter feels their ballot may not arrive in time.
+• States must accept a backup ballot (info here), called the Federal Write-in Absentee Ballot, or FWAB if a ballot sent by the state is lost or a voter feels their ballot may not arrive in time.

 Your ballot hasn’t arrived?